 Is kitchenware (pots, pans, silverware, etc.) provided for residents in South Village Housing?

 Kitchenware is not provided for residents.
 Residents are encouraged to work together to determine who will bring specific items for the year.

 Can beds be lofted or bunked in South Village Housing?

 - Beds can be bunked.
 Residents may ask for pins to bunk the bed, and are responsible for un-bunking the bed at the end of the year and returning the pins to the Residential Services Office.

 - Beds cannot be lofted; lofting equipment is not provided.

-William House does not have air conditioning, and personal air conditioners are not permitted.
-Residents are encouraged to bring fans for their space.
+South Village houses do not have air conditioning.
+Personal air conditioners are not permitted; residents are encouraged to bring fans for their space.